scikit-learn/blog/_posts/2023-07-31-paris-dev-sprint.md

 </div>

-In June of 2023 (week of June 19 to 23), the scikit-learn team held its first Developers sprint since 2019!
+In June of 2023 (week of June 19 to 23), the scikit-learn team held its first developers sprint since 2019!
 The sprint took place in Paris, France at the Dataiku office.
 The sprint event was an in-person event only and had 29 participants.

 The following [scikit-learn team members](https://scikit-learn.org/stable/about.html) joined the sprint: